ALLIANCE OF LEADERSHIP & INNOVATION FOR VICTIMS OF EXPLOITATION

 There is little that can be done to combat sex trafficking.

-The TVTRA, passed in 2000, as well as other federal, state and local statutes and ordinances, protect exploited adults and children.
+The VTVPA, passed in 2000, as well as other federal, state and local statutes and ordinances, protect exploited adults and children.

 Anti-trafficking policies protect children.
 In addition, members of the community can educate themselves on the risks and warning signs of trafficking, inform family, friends and authorities of suspected trafficking cases and work with elected officials to secure more funding and end sex trafficking.